eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v17.md

   --mode pilot --stage score --ncores 1
 ```

 This replay invokes neither R nor ape.
-Confirmation remains blocked until the
-full pilot shows that the new initialization improves recovery without merely
-selecting higher-objective but weakly identified chronograms.
+All 36 fits converged with valid
+calibrations.
+Median normalized age MAE fell from `0.396` under the former
+topology-only start to `0.052`, compared with `0.109` for ape among its 31
+eligible fits.
+The paired mean improvement over ape was `0.0666` with a 95%
+bootstrap interval of `0.0542` to `0.0795`, and every ToyTree fit reached an
+objective at least as high as ape.
+The clock start improved the former
+ToyTree objective in 35 of 36 datasets.
+In the exception, the objective was
+only `0.0324` lower while age MAE improved from `0.124` to `0.087`; ape did
+not converge.
+Running both deterministic starts would therefore double work
+to select a less accurate chronogram in this case, illustrating the weak
+alignment between this compatibility objective and age recovery.

+The pilot supports retaining the strict-clock start and unblocks the frozen
+confirmation benchmark.
+It does not change `relaxed` from compatibility-only
+status or make it preferable to UCLN for new analyses.

 ### Confirmation

-After resolving the relaxed result and freezing the benchmark design, use the
+The relaxed issue is resolved for the benchmark and the design is frozen.
+Use
-untouched confirmation seed stream:
+the untouched confirmation seed stream:

 ```bash
 python validation/penalized_pseudolikelihood/run_validation_v17_benchmark.py \